michelderu/build-your-own-rag-chatbot/README.md

     ![codespace](./assets/create-new-repository.png)

 3. Now select your github account and name the new repository.
 Ideally also set the description.
-Click `Create new repository`
+Click `Create repository`

     ![codespace](./assets/repository-name.png)